seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O Romeo, Romeo! wherefore art thou Romeo?
 Deny thy father and refuse thy name;
 Or, if thou wilt not, be but sworn my love,
-And I’ll no longer be a Capulet.
+And I'll no longer be a Capulet.

 **ROMEO**
 *\[Aside]*
 Shall I hear more, or shall I speak at this?

 **JULIET**
-’Tis but thy name that is my enemy;
+'Tis but thy name that is my enemy;
 Thou art thyself, though not a Montague.
-What’s Montague? it is nor hand, nor foot,
+What's Montague? it is nor hand, nor foot,
 Nor arm, nor face, nor any other part
 Belonging to a man.
 O, be some other name!
-What’s in a name? that which we call a rose
+What's in a name? that which we call a rose
 By any other name would smell as sweet;
-So Romeo would, were he not Romeo call’d,
+So Romeo would, were he not Romeo call'd,
 Retain that dear perfection which he owes
 Without that title.
 Romeo, doff thy name,
 And for that name which is no part of thee